Most seasoned Go programmers are familiar with the memory representation of an

 I generally adhere to the “accept interfaces, return structs” principle (with a

-few exceptions), but when recently implementing a net.Listener
+few exceptions), but when recently implementing a net.Listener, which requires

 to whether calling a method on the value may result in a panic due to